Videos Show UHS Hospital Staff Assaulting Young Patients

 Jordan told BuzzFeed News that on his side of the call, a tech pressed his face into the glass wall of the nurse’s station, punched him in his gut, and then restrained him.
 After that, he was given a sedative shot and taken back to his room.

-“At first they were telling me, ‘Jordan has a tendency to overexaggerate things,’” Parsons said.
+“At first they were telling me, ‘Jordan has a tendency to overexaggerate things,’” Parson said.
 But she knew what she had heard.
 “I’m not crazy.
 Jordan ain’t crazy.
 I was on the phone with him — I heard my child physically attacked.”

 When a reporter showed Adryana Metcalf’s mother the surveillance video of her daughter being dragged and then carried facedown by three large men, the woman’s breath drew in sharply.
 “Oh my god,” she repeated in a low voice.